UK launches crackdown on sanctions-busting by Russia’s allies

 But resources will be spent endlessly until Russia's ability to wage war is stopped," she added.

+New sanctions have also been placed on three Russian companies importing electronics that the UK government says is vital to the military equipment that Russia is using on the battlefield.

+Britain, America and the European Union have all imposed a range of sanctions since the war began designed to try to stop Russia in its tracks.
+As a result of sanctions there has been a 99 per cent fall in UK goods imports from Russia and an 80 per cent cut in UK goods being exported to Russia.

-On Monday a spokesman for Mr Cleverly said the government’s own assessment "echoes the frustrations the first lady has expressed about the use of third countries to circumvent sanctions".
+On Monday a spokesman for Mr Cleverly said that the government’s own assessment of the situation echoed “the frustrations the first lady has expressed about the use of third countries to circumvent sanctions".

-He added: "Not only is her a view a position we ourselves have already taken, we are right now working quickly but carefully to make the use of a third country as a 'cut out' far more difficult or indeed to try and stop it altogether."
+He said at the time: "Not only is her a view a position we ourselves have already taken, we are right now working quickly but carefully to make the use of a third country as a 'cut out' far more difficult or indeed to try and stop it altogether."

 Join our commenting forum